Warrenton, Mississippi: History

-Sometime after 1809, a brick courthouse was constructed at Warrenton, and the town became the first county seat.
+Warren County was organized in 1809, and Warrenton was selected to the county seat.
+A brick courthouse was constructed at Warrenton.

-A post office was established in 1811, and the town incorporated in 1820.
+A post office was established in 1811, and the town incorporated in 1820, five years before nearby Walnut Hills incorporated as Vicksburg.
 At the time, Warrenton was the largest, most centrally located, and most important place in the county.
+Large cotton shipments went out from Warrenton in 1812.
 Nearby Vicksburg began to prosper due to its better landing, higher location, and more vigorous leadership.
-The county seat was moved there in 1825.
+The county seat was moved there in 1825 (or 1836).

 During the 1830s, Warrenton continued as a place of cotton export.

 Due to the town's low-lying swampy location, it suffered from river floods and epidemics such as yellow fever, smallpox and cholera.

 During the Civil War, Confederate forces established a fortification at Warrenton.
 The town was badly damaged by shelling during the war.

 Warrenton was a stop on the Vicksburg, Pensacola and Ship Island Railroad, constructed in the 1870s.
 After 1883, the river moved westward, leaving a sandbank between the town and its port.
 The town quickly declined.
 In 1903, the post office was removed.

 Today, the community is a mix of agriculture and residential properties.
 Nothing remains of the original settlement but the Hopewell Church and Cemetery.
 The Vicksburg Airport is located at the south end of Warrenton.